The law in a nutshell

-In many cases they would be entitled to a legal abortion, so why not go to a registered doctor?
+In many cases they would be entitled to legal abortions, so why not go to a registered doctor?
 Some don’t realise that abortion can be legal and don’t know what the options are.
 Other women just don’t have access to health care, particularly in rural areas.
 Or they may want to keep it secret and worry about the lack of anonymity at public health centres.

 It’s important to have a safe and legal abortion.

 The most suitable option for you depends on how many weeks pregnant you are (calculated from the first day of your last period).

 With a medical abortion, you first take a pill that stops the pregnancy – it blocks the hormone that keeps you pregnant.

 If you choose to have a medical abortion, you have several options, depending on how far along in the pregnancy you are:

 Early medical abortion (up to week nine of pregnancy)

 You take two different pills, Mifepristone and Misoprostol.
 This can happen with a medical professional or at home.
 You take these two pills 36 – 48 hours apart.
 You can take 200 mg of the first pill at a clinic or at your doctor’s office, and the second you can safely take at home.
 The first pill makes sure the fertilised egg can’t settle in the womb, and the second pushes it out.
 After taking the second pill it takes about 4 – 6 hours for everything to leave the body.